Fushuma/fushuma-gov-hub-v2/DEFI_IMPLEMENTATION_SUMMARY.md

 - ✅ Deployment guides (comprehensive)
 - ✅ Testing framework (ready)

 The final step is to deploy the smart contracts and connect them to the existing infrastructure.
-Once deployed, the Fushuma DeFi platform will be a fully functional, production-ready decentralized exchange powered by PancakeSwap V4 technology.
+Once deployed, the Fushuma DeFi platform will be a fully functional, production-ready decentralized exchange powered by FumaSwap V4 technology.